 Last month, I decided our entry console table area was just not cutting it anymore.
 There was just too much brown: brown wood table, brown wood art, brown wood mirror, tan/beige accessories…so I decided to paint the table.

 We got this table a few years ago from World Market for about $40 suuuuper on sale, so it didn’t scare me too bad to do something to it.
-I’m not a huge bright color fan but I knew I could find something that was more me, and I settled on making it a gray/navy blue (as per this IG post).
+I’m not a huge bright color fan but I knew I could find something that was more me, and I settled on making it a gray/navy blue.
 Somewhere between deciding on the color and getting started, I saw this picture (from Fixer Upper, shocker) and a lightbulb went off, put a metal top on it!
 I did a little more research and was further inspired by this, this, this and this, but there really weren’t a lot of tutorials I could find so I was just going to have to wing it.

 To adhere it, I generously squirted Liquid Nails all over the table, then placed the table top-down onto it, lining up the edges.
 Make sure and put a towel down first so that the metal doesn’t get scratched up if you have hard floors.
 The table was just as wide as the sheet so to cover the smaller ends, I had to go back and get two smaller 12″x24″ pieces ($10/each).